josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/🛰️_civic_oversight_of_ai_partnerships.md

 ---

-## 🧿 Analysis / Content

-### 1  Why AI partnerships require more transparency, not less
+## Why AI Partnerships Require More Transparency, Not Less
 AI systems amplify whatever governance structure they are embedded in.

 If that structure is fair → AI scales fairness.